domdavid/winterWonderland/README.md

 </details>

 ## SnowFlake.java
 This is an example java class that contains a paint method that can be called/invoked in the Frame class' paint method.
-This allows any additional types of objects you create to handle their own way to paint on the screen!
+This allows any additional types of objects you create to handle their own way of painting on the screen!
 ```java
 public class SnowFlake
 {